 Basement Subfloor Options

 There are several subfloor options available for your basement.
-Choosing the right type of subfloor is a relatively easy task.
-It should however be noted that choosing the wrong subfloor material can have direct consequences in the basement.
-Luckily though, we have our picks for the best subfloor option you can use for your basement.
-So read on to find out more!
+It should be noted that choosing the wrong subfloor material can have direct consequences in the basement.

 If you are looking for a cheap but durable subflooring option, then plywood is a viable one.
 Plywood subflooring is considered one of the more traditional methods of subflooring.
 It allows you to create your own subfloor using cheap wood materials.